shrutisharma27/7targets-docs/_posts/2020-01-23-assistant-nurturing.md

 ## Questions answered
 - Why do I use Nurture Table ?
 - What to write in Nurture table and in what order ?
+- Can I put a lead on long term nurturing after the initial nurturing is completed ?